andrew/ultimate-awesome/README.md

 - [Awesome-Cellular-Hacking](https://github.com/W00t3k/Awesome-Cellular-Hacking) - Awesome-Cellular-Hacking.
 - [awesome-mobile-security](https://github.com/vaib25vicky/awesome-mobile-security) - An effort to build a single place for all useful android and iOS security related stuff.
 All references and tools belong to their respective owners.
 I'm just maintaining it.
 - [awesome-ai-residency](https://github.com/dangkhoasdc/awesome-ai-residency) - List of AI Residency Programs.
+- [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A Collection of Awesome Jellyfin Plugins, Themes, Guides and More!.
 - [awesome-xcode-extensions](https://github.com/theswiftdev/awesome-xcode-extensions) - Awesome native Xcode extensions.
 - [awesome-haskell](https://github.com/krispo/awesome-haskell) - A collection of awesome Haskell links, frameworks, libraries and software.
 Inspired by awesome projects line.
 - [awesome-causality-algorithms](https://github.com/rguo12/awesome-causality-algorithms) - An index of algorithms for learning causality with data.